-These 40-ton rocks that had been dragged through a desolate plain to Salisbury Hill still puzzle scholars and visitors.
-The history behind these stones is unclear.
+These 40-ton rocks that were supposedly dragged through a desolate plain to Salisbury Hill have puzzled scholars and visitors for centuries.
+The history behind these stones is still unclear today.
 Whether Stonehenge was a religious temple, astronomical clock or a burial ground has never been proven.
 As you visit the site, let your imagination be your guide to the mystery and legend that surrounds these strange stones.
 And don’t leave without taking the requisite photos of trying to knock one of these mammoth structures over.
-(That Clark Griswold bit in European Vacation?
-Comic gold, but simply not possible.)
+(But don’t REALLY try to knock them over.
+We imagine the authorities wouldn’t be amused.)

 How to Get to Stonehenge?